Protecting the world’s greatest sockeye fishery

 Hanging in the balance is a $1.5 billion-a-year salmon fishing economy and an important subsistence food source for Bristol Bay communities.

 Wild Salmon Center developed a technical report that examines the threats to Bristol Bay’s wild salmon fisheries posed by the Pebble Mine.
 We will continue to work with partners to inform both Alaskans and the nation about the mine’s risk to salmon.

 In 2014, the Environmental Protection Agency initiated a process using its authority under the Clean Water Act to protect Bristol Bay’s headwaters.
-However, the Pebble Mine is not dead.
+But that did not stop the Pebble Mine.
 Northern Dynasty, the mine’s sole remaining partner, launched a costly legal battle that stalled EPA’s efforts.

 In May 2017, Northern Dynasty cut a deal with the Trump Administration’s new EPA administrator to reverse course and halt the Clean Water Act protection process.